Saklehir/ShinyApps/README.md

 # Saklehir's ShinyApps

-*A collection of apps for automatizing time-consuming statistical analyses *
+*A collection of apps for automatizing time-consuming statistical analyses.*

 This is a collection of interactive tools, built with shiny.